rafaelito91/docker-udemy-complete-guide/section 5 - docker compose - visits-starter/readme.md

 ## Introduction

 So.. what if I want to run 2 containers that will interact with each other, such as: nodeJs and redis.
 What can I do?
 Can I start both containers separately and have them interacting via HTTP?
 Absolutely.
-The problem is, the containers will not be able to "see one another", because they are working on different containers with different networks.
+The problem is, the applications will not be able to "see one another", because they are working on different containers with different networks.

 We can configure the network for them.
 In this case, they will be able to "see each other" and then work together.
 The problem is that to do so you have to deal with a bunch of configuration.
 ORRR use docker compose!